 Behind the calendar’s name you can see to which account it belongs to.
 Here you can see that one copy of the event belongs to the Android calendar (“Android”) whereas the other copy belongs to a directly synced Google account (“d.gunia”).
 To get rid of the duplicates, you have to switch one of the calendars or accounts off.
 You can see all accounts under “Settings” (on the CalenGoo app, just press the menu button in CalenGoo and choose “Settings”), “Accounts” and all calendars under “Settings”, “Visibility/Download”.
 Now you can either un-check “Setting”, “Accounts”, “Android” (or the other account) or you can set this calendar “Test4” to “Invisible”:

-you can use this program to remove them:
+you can use this program (on your own risk) to remove them:

-But before you use it, you should download a backup copy of your Google Calendar: Sign in to Google Calendar and click the gear icon in the upper right corner, “Calendar settings”, “Calendars”, “Export calendars” to download a ZIP file that includes all your personal calendars as ICS files.
+But before you delete events with the program, you should download a backup copy of your Google Calendar: Sign in to Google Calendar and click the gear icon in the upper right corner, “Calendar settings”, “Calendars”, “Export calendars” to download a ZIP file that includes all your personal calendars as ICS files.
 Unzip the file and ensure that it contains these ICS files.

-After starting it you should see this window:
+After starting it and signing in you should see this window:

-It will take the title, location, description, recurrence, reminders, attendees and start and end time into account.
-Afterward it will display the duplicates it has found:
+Select a calendar on the left and afterward click “Search duplicates” in the "Duplicates" tab to let it search in the selected calendar for duplicated events.
+It will take the title, location, description, reminders, recurrence, attendees and start and end time into account.
+Afterward it will display the duplicates it has found.

 Now click “Refresh” in Google Calendar to see if the duplicates have been removed: